ptupitsyn/ptupitsyn.github.io/_posts/2017-05-26-Ado-Net-Cache-Store.md

 # Running The Example

-As you have probably noted, I use SQL Server Compact Edition (via NuGet).
-This way you don't need to install anything on your machine.
-Just download the code (`git clone https://github.com/ptupitsyn/ignite-net-examples.git`), open `AdoNetCacheStore\AdoNetCacheStore.sln` and run.
+Download the code (`git clone https://github.com/ptupitsyn/ignite-net-examples.git`), open `AdoNetCacheStore\AdoNetCacheStore.sln` and run.

-Database will be created automatically.
 I recommend setting breakpoints on cache operations and cache store methods to see it all in action.

 `ICacheStore.Delete` is not implemented, by the way.
 I leave it up to the readers to implement it and test by calling `cache.Remove(1)`.